Skip to main content

 Finally, a ‘Wales & Welsh-England’ weight is calculated to permit comparisons to be made between England (excluding London) and Wales after controlling for differences in age, gender, ethnic group, household size, and urban-rural mix.

-In some waves, additional weights are produced for when the mode is different depending on country.
+In some waves, additional weights are produced when the mode for a question is different across the countries.

 The weighting process is described in greater detail in the ‘Weighting’ section.